– Daniel Burnham, 1910

 Most high-rise apartments being built in the city were in areas such as Lincoln Park, north of downtown.
 Urban construction stagnated.
-The Inland Steel Building, completed in 1957, was the first building constructed in the Loop, Chicago’s central downtown area, in almost 30 years.
+The Prudential Building (now known as One Prudential Plaza), completed in 1955, and Inland Steel Building, completed in 1957, were the first buildings constructed in the Loop, Chicago’s central downtown area, since the Great Depression.

 The federal government was investing more than $3,000 for every person living in the suburbs and about $85 per person in the city.
 And while the city received round-the-clock services, it must have seemed like it was only being used 40 hours a week.
 Teeming with office workers during weekdays but deserted nights and weekends.